gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/overview.md

 ### Non-standard types

 The package is thoroughly tested with inputs and outputs of the following types: `Float64`, `Vector{Float64}` and `Matrix{Float64}`.
-We also expect it to work on all kinds of `Number` and `AbstractArray` variables.
+We also expect it to work on most kinds of `Number` and `AbstractArray` variables.
 Beyond that, you are in uncharted territory.
 We voluntarily keep the type annotations minimal, so that passing more complex objects or custom structs _might work with some backends_, but we make no guarantees about that.